HaitaiNg/Education/Ethic_Coding_Exercise/README.md

 This repository stores Haitai Ng's submission for the Ethic Coding Exercise.

 ##### How to compile the source code on the command line
-Using a command line terminal, please check you are in the correct directory that contains the file "java_solution.java".
-Once you have confirmed the file exists please run the following commands:
+Using a command line terminal, please check you are in the correct directory that contains the files: Graph.java; Ethic_Coding_Exercise.java; User_Executable.java.
+Once you have confirmed the three file exists please run the following commands:
 ```
-$ javac java_solution.java
+$ javac *.java
 ```
 ##### How to run the application from the command line, along with the sample input file
-After you have compiled the program by using “javac java_solution.java” execute the following command to run the program.
+After you have compiled the program by using “javac *.java” execute the following command to run the program.
 ```
-$ java java_solution
+$ java Ethic_Coding_Exercise
 ```

 ##### Input: